 An introduction to abridged advice, for defined benefit pension transfers

-It is estimated that about one-in-four employees in the UK have access to a defined benefit, or final salary, workplace pension 1.
-That’s more than six million people 2.
+It’s estimated that about one-in-four employees in the UK have access to a defined benefit, or final salary pension Footnote 1.
+That’s around seven million people Footnote 2.
 This population has reduced in size since the turn of the century, as employers have increasingly provided the alternative defined contribution, or money purchase, style of workplace pension.
-But for the six million who continue to hold an open or deferred defined benefit pensions, they are typically of significant value.
+But for the seven million who continue to hold an open or deferred defined benefit pension, they are typically of significant value.

 The significant value of defined benefit pensions

-Defined benefit pensions provide a near-guaranteed income in retirement, and often this income increases in line with inflation.
-They also often provide a guaranteed pension for dependents upon the pension holder’s death.
+Defined benefit pensions provide a near – guaranteed income in retirement, and often this income increases in line with inflation.
+They also often provide a guaranteed pension for dependants upon the pension holder’s death.
 These can be of significant value and therefore all defined benefit pensions should be handled with care.

-Over recent years, the UK has seen an increase in people transferring their pension savings away from defined benefit pensions.
+Over recent years, the UK has seen an increase in people transferring their pension savings away from a defined benefit pension.
 Despite the significant value referred to above, there are justifiable reasons for transferring.
-Alternative pension arrangements can provide more flexibility in retirement; they can provide an enhanced income if you are in ill-health; or they can provide greater options when it comes to inheritance planning.
+Alternative pension arrangements can provide more flexibility in retirement; they can provide an enhanced income if you are an in ill – health; or they can provide greater options when it comes to inheritance planning.

 These can be complex issues to consider.
-And given the significant value of many defined benefit pensions, it is strongly advised that the pension saver seeks regulated financial advice from a pension transfer specialist before progressing with a transfer.
+And given the significant value of many defined benefit pensions, it is strongly advised that you seek regulated financial advice from a pension transfer specialist before progressing with a transfer.
 Indeed, it is a regulatory requirement that any scheme you are looking to transfer from, valued at more than £30,000.00, must seek regulated financial advice.

 What does abridged advice entail?

 To “abridge” means to “shorten”.
-And the new abridged advice service shortens what could otherwise be a long, and deep-rooted, full advice review and recommendation.
+And the abridged advice service shortens what could otherwise be a long, and deep-rooted, full advice review and recommendation.
 Abridged advice will typically include the first steps of the full advice process only.
-This would include a fact-find, to understand the client’s current financial situation, and a risk assessment, to understand the client’s appetite and capacity for financial risk.
+This would include a fact-find, to understand your current financial situation, and a risk assessment, to understand your appetite and capacity for financial risk.